Skyscanner/backpack-ios/UNRELEASED.md

 > Place your changes below this line.
 **Fixed:**
- - The range-selection colour in the calendar has been toned down a bit.
+ - The range track background colour is now less vibrant than the start/end dates background colour.

 ## How to write a good changelog entry